-- Outstanding: Huawei Mate 20 Pro
+- No Google, no problem: Huawei Mate 30 Pro

-- A great alternative: Huawei Mate 20
+- A new era: Huawei Mate XS

 - Phone and tablet in one: Huawei Mate X

-The Mate X is a phone or tablet based on how you use it.
-The foldable phone is set to go on sale later in the year for a staggering $2,600 (€2,299), and for that price you get a design with three screen modes and four cameras.
-Folded out you get an 8-inch tablet, and in phone mode the Mate X switches to a 6.6-inch panel.
+The Mate X is either a phone or tablet based on how you use it.
+You're basically getting a device with three screen modes and four cameras.
+Folded out you get an 8-inch tablet, and in phone mode, the Mate X switches to a 6.6-inch panel.
 Oh, and it also has 5G.